mateuszJS/visual-editor/README.md

 For local development add SSL certificate(you will get issue in the browser regarding insecure connection):
-`sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" certificates/localhost.pem` Certificate should be geenrated after in `./certificates` directory after first run on `npm run dev` - wrangler dev with https flag
+`sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" certificates/localhost.pem` Certificate should be generated after in `./certificates` directory after first run on `npm run dev` - wrangler dev with https flag
 You might need to close the browser application and reopen to refresh ssl certificates.

 ##CF R2